balasaravanank/Email_Spam_Detection/README.md

 ### Contributing

-We welcome contributions to this project!
+I welcome contributions to this project!
 Feel free to fork the repository, make changes, and submit a pull request.

 ### License